univention/univention-corporate-server/doc/developer-reference/repositories.rst

    in this variable.

 :samp:`repository/online/component/{NAME}/version`
-   This variable controls the versions to include, see :ref:`chap-repoadd` for details.
+   This variable controls the versions to include, see :ref:`chap-repo-add` for details.

 :samp:`repository/online/component/{NAME}/defaultpackages`